 2020 has shaken up our realities and is pushing us to really think about how we’re spending our time and energy.
 I love that I’m hearing people ask:

 How do I make meaningful positive change to humanity?
 How do I find fulfilling work with a higher purpose?

 What I want to see in my lifetime is a radical workforce shift to meaningful work for humanity — that means everyone from the construction workers, to the designers, inventors, and operators — and my hope is that this piece can help inspire people to accelerate that change.
 In particular, if you identify as a womxn, Black, Indigenous, Latinx, POC, or LGBT, there is opportunity for you to lead in these spaces.
-In my current role at Opus 12, I’ve had the opportunity to get on stages to speak about our work.
+In my current role at Twelve (formerly known as Opus 12), I’ve had the opportunity to get on stages to speak about our work.
 I am almost always the only woman of color on that stage, if not the only womxn at all.
 WE are what is needed to build a better future.
 If you are considering a pivot, please reach out to me — I’d love to help you come work on this side.

 And because I live in San Francisco, I have a special message for my techies out there: I urge you to put your energy towards innovating on real world challenges.
 I cringe every time I hear the common saying in tech that people want to work on “hard problems”.
 But how about “meaningful hard problems with impact on the social and physical world”?
 Those are the hardest but most rewarding problems to solve of all.
 Derek Thompson’s piece, “The Real Trouble With Silicon Valley” hit me hard with this: